UPDATED: February 15, 2018

 We are not done yet (as of today) but here is a quick collage of some of the photos.
 I hope you like them!

-The book is called Cooking for Hormone Balance and will be out in Spring 2018.
-All the recipes will be free of gluten, dairy, eggs, soy, corn, nightshades and it’s very low in sugar.
+The book is called Cooking for Hormone Balance.
+All the recipes are free of gluten, dairy, eggs, soy, corn, nightshades and it’s very low in sugar.

 Sending much love.